-Finding Success by Looking for the “No”
+Finding Success by Looking for the “No” (A Personal Story Behind 4 Seconds of Film)

 Personal story

-At first, the people in charge of running the client's business said no to putting a camera in the plane.
+At first, the people in charge of running the business said no to putting a camera in the plane.
 That made me realize that getting the camera in the plane was the key to making a successful film.

 If everyone else had been told no, then getting a yes would allow me to film something no one else had done before.